bentoml/BentoML/README.md

   http://localhost:5000/predict
 ```

-The saved BentoML bundle can also be used directly from command line for inferencing:
+The saved BentoML bundle can also be loaded directly from command line for inferencing:
 ```bash
 bentoml predict {saved_path} --input='[[5.1, 3.5, 1.4, 0.2]]'